PaeyMoopy/PlexMate/README.md

    - Verify Discord user IDs are correct (enable Developer Mode in Discord settings to copy IDs)

 4. **Bot not starting automatically**
+   - Docker: Make sure to include `restart: unless-stopped` in your docker-compose.yml
-   - On Linux, run `npx pm2 startup` and follow the instructions
+   - PM2: Run `npx pm2 startup` and follow the instructions, then run `npx pm2 save`
+   - Check for error logs:
+     - Docker: `docker compose logs -f`
-   - After starting the bot, run `npx pm2 save` to save the current process list
+     - PM2: `npx pm2 logs`

+5. **Docker container failing to start**
+   - Ensure your .env file is properly formatted and contains all required values
-   - Check the PM2 logs for any error messages: `npx pm2 logs`
+   - Check container logs: `docker compose logs -f`
+   - Validate your volume paths in docker-compose.yml